How To Check An Ebook Before Publishing Your New Book

 Check on as many devices as possible

-Whichever tools you use, check your new ebook on all your devices.
+Whichever tools you use, review your new ebook on all your devices.

-But because so many ebook readers today use a smartphone, it’s the one device you need to check carefully.
+But because so many ebook readers use a smartphone today, it’s the one device you must check carefully.

 Does your text appear clearly and flow in both portrait or landscape views?